SchmidtDSE/afscgap/README.md

 #### Goals
 This low-dependency tool set provides the following:

-##### API access
-A type-annoated and documented Python interface to the official API service with ability to query with filters and pagination, providing results in various formats compatible with different Python usage modalities (Pandas, pure-Python, etc).
+ - **API access**: A type-annoated and documented Python interface to the official API service with ability to query with automated pagination, providing results in various formats compatible with different Python usage modalities (Pandas, pure-Python, etc).
 It adapts the HTTP-based API used by the agency with Python type hints for easy query and interface.
-Furthermore, Python docstrings annotate the data structures provided by the API to help users navigate the various fields avilable, offering contextual documentation when supported by Python IDEs.
+ - **Contextual documentation**: Python docstrings annotate the data structures provided by the API to help users navigate the various fields avilable, offering contextual documentation when supported by Python IDEs.
+ - **Abscence inference**: Tools to infer absence or "zero catch" data as required for certain analysis and aggregation using a [supplemental hauls flat file dataset](https://pyafscgap.org/community/hauls.csv).
+Note that this flat file is provided by and hosted for this library's community after being created from [non-API public AFSC GAP data](https://www.fisheries.noaa.gov/foss/f?p=215%3A28).
+ - **Query generation**: This library converts more common Python standard types to types usable by the API service and emulated in Python when needed, reducing the need to interact directly with [ORDS syntax](https://www.oracle.com/database/technologies/appdev/rest.html).

 Though not intended to be general, this project also provides an example for working with [Oracle REST Data Services (ORDS)](https://www.oracle.com/database/technologies/appdev/rest.html) APIs in Python.

-##### Abscence inference
-Tools to infer absence or "zero catch" data as required for certain analysis and aggregation using a supplemental flat file dataset provided by NOAA ([RACEBASE](https://www.fisheries.noaa.gov/inport/item/22008)).

 <br>
 <br>